 Biological Sewage Treatment Plant

-A method of purifying domestic and industrial sewage, consisting of biochemical decomposition (mineralization) by microorganisms of organic substances (impurities of organic origin) dissolved and emulsified in sewage.
-Microorganisms (bacteria) use these substances as sources of food and energy for their life processes.
-In the process of the microorganismsâ€™ respiration, organic substances are oxidized and energy necessary for their life functions is released.
-Part of this energy is used for the processes of synthesizing cellular substances, that is, for increasing the mass of bacteria, the quantity of active sludge, and the thickness of the biologic film in the purifying structures.
-Bacteria that participate in the mineralization of organic compounds in sewage may be divided into two groups, according to their relationship to oxygen:
+A purifying technique of domestic and industrial sewage, comprising biochemical decomposition by microorganisms of organic substances mixed and emulsified in sewage.
+Microorganisms use the mixed substances in sewage as a food and energy source for their life processes.
+The microorganisms respiration process involves oxidization of organic substances and release of the energy needed for their life functions.
+A part of the energy generated is used for synthesizing cellular substances processes, which is for increasing bacteria mass, active sludge quantity and biologic film thickness in the purifying structures.
+Bacteria participating in the process of organic compounds mineralization in sewage can be divided into two groups, based on their relationship to oxygen: